jimmielin/cs205-spring-20-final/docs/index.md

 ### Parallel Methods and Performance Analysis
 #### SLURM-based node parallelization

-STILT includes a SLURM workload manager-based parallelization capability which we benchmark, analyze and optimized on the two computational cases previously described. ...
+STILT includes a SLURM workload manager-based parallelization capability which we benchmark, analyze and optimized on the two computational cases previously described.
+The SLURM parallelization is developed in Fasoli et al., 2018 and uses SLURM to launch a set of processes on different nodes in a shared run directory.

+We benchmark this capability within two computing environments: first on the [Harvard Research Computing (RC) Cannon Cluster](https://www.rc.fas.harvard.edu/) where initial tests with STILT parallelization and workflow is tuned.
+Then we migrate this environment to the [Amazon Web Services Cloud (AWS)](https://aws.amazon.com) using [AWS ParallelCluster](https://aws.amazon.com/hpc/parallelcluster/) to set up private HPC environments for use with STILT.
+The costs and optimal configuration for each computing environment is analyzed in our work.

 #### AWS Batch-based parallelization